AITGmbH/AIT.VSTS.PackageStrongifier/Readme.md

 ## Technical details

-# We use the follwoing projects
+# We use the following projects

 - Paket - https://github.com/fsprojects/Paket
   - To resolve the dependency tree